Unraveling a Culture of Fear to Help Reduce Workplace Anxiety

 Lack of leadership transparency and communication

-Silence or mixed messaging from leadership results in gossip and the spreading of misinformation.
-This further endangers the trust needed for companies to succeed, and it often creates unnecessary workplace anxiety and fear during tough times, including concerns about job stability.
-There may be no structure in place for employee performance management, which can signal that leaders don’t value team members’ contributions and growth — and that, in turn, can lead to disengagement.
+This further erodes trust and creates unnecessary workplace anxiety, especially when employees worry about job stability.
+The absence of clear employee performance management processes can signal that leaders don’t value team members’ contributions and growth — which in turn can lead to disengagement.

 Poor leader alignment and accountability